Parkour is an area rife with research opportunities.

 Here we provide you with quick access to the varying parkour research projects (published and unpublished) that have been conducted in NZ.

-1. Making the Jump: Examining the development of parkour in New Zealand (Damien Puddle, 2016-)
+Making the Jump: Examining the Glocalisation of Parkour in Aotearoa New Zealand (Damien Puddle, 2019) – download full PhD thesis

 Brief: In 2016 we began a new study with the Wintec Centre for Sport Science and Human Performance where we explore the effects of parkour coaching cues on the landing techniques and forces of recreational athletes who have not trained parkour.

 Importance: We now know that parkour practitioners land more safely than recreational athletes when both perform their preferred landing strategies, but can the cues used in parkour coaching and training have an immediate benefit on the landing data of these non-parkour participants?
 If it does, parkour landing practices may be of benefit to athletes in other landing sports (basketball, volleyball, netball, etc.), for recreational athletes and the public in everyday life.

 Parkour/Freerunning as a Pathway to Prosocial Change: A Theoretical Analysis (Johanna Herrmann, 2016) – download full Masters thesis